Shortcuty/ShortcutyDocs/README.md

 ## Getting Started

 All v1 API endpoints require API key authentication.
-Get your API key from your account settings.
+Get your API key from your account settings on the Shortcuty website (not available in the iOS app).

 ## Authentication